fusion-jena/QuestionsMetadataBiodiv/data_repositories/README.md

 # Metadata Analysis of Data Repositories with OAI-PMH interfaces

 This folder provides the source code to download metadata from OAI-PMHs interfaces of data repositories and additional material.
+The script 'download_metadata.py' connects to an OAI-PMH interface and harvests all available metadata.
+Per metadata file we inspect what elements from the metadata standards are used and save its occurence (1) or non-occurence (0).
+The result is a csv file per metadata schema that contains dataset IDs and their available and used metadata elements.

 Works on [Python3+].

 # Structure